mmower/rez/docs/REZ.md

 Elements describe in-game content in terms of attributes.
 Directives are more varied and typically alter how game content is defined.
 See the <a href="#directives-catalog">catalog</a> for more info.

+## Rendering

+What is displayed on screen is determined by three things:

+* The layout provided by the game
+* The layout provided by the current scene
+* The content provided by the card, or stack of cards

 ## Content Elements

 The `@game`, `@scene`, and `@card` elements all specify content that will be presented to the player.
 In the case of the `@game` and `@scene` this is their `layout` attribute, in the case of `@card` it is the `content` attribute.